 Many local residents are members of the JD Gym in Leeds, which is just 1.6 miles away and boasts cardio, strength and resistance machines, weights, a range of classes and a relaxing sauna for after your workout.
 There’s no need to sign up for a long-term contract, as you can pay month to month.

 Leeds Gymnastics Club is 1.4 miles from Identity.
 It’s home to a number of elite and Olympic athletes and offers sessions for all ages and abilities, from babies all the way up to professional level adult gymnastics.

 Roundhay park is just 11 minutes away from home.
-One of the biggest parks in europe, Roundhay has plenty of walking, running an cycling routes to offer.
+One of the biggest parks in Europe, Roundhay has plenty of walking, running and cycling routes to offer.